 In May 2012, Brandi was honored with a Concurrent Resolution from the South Carolina General Assembly for her service to the people in the state.
 She won the 2nd Place South Carolina Associated Press Broadcasters Award for “Environmental Reporting” in 2011.

-Brandi’s stories have allowed her to interview several influential people including President Barack Obama.
+Brandi’s stories have allowed her to interview several influential people including former President Barack Obama.
 In addition to a long list of accomplishments, features, and mentions, Brandi was featured on the Summer 2011 cover of Midlands Woman Magazine.
 She is a former Board Member of The First Tee of Savannah.
 Brandi is a member of the National Association of Black Journalists (NABJ).

 In 2010, Brandi fulfilled a life’s dream to develop a program for girls.
 In both Columbia, SC and Savannah, GA, she spearheaded the execution of the program she created, titled the “Loving Me Seminar” for teen girls.
 In August 2010, she self-published her first book of poetry, “Straight to the Heart: Life & Love.”